 - Future risk as a result of the breach

-In HIPAA violation court cases that result in penalties issued by the Office for Civil Rights, violators may pay the following fines per violation:
+In HIPAA scenarios in which a violation leads to a court case and subsequent penalties issued by the Office for Civil Rights, violators may pay the following fines per violation with civil and criminal penalties:

 - $100 to $50,000 when a violation is attributed to ignorance